 The International Ph.D. program in Economics offers three major types of classes: (1) Lectures, (2) Non-lecture Courses, and (3) Research Practicum.
-In addition, (4) Prerequisites, courses typically offered at the Master's level and recommended by the student's committee, are available to fill in gaps in fundamentals.
+In addition, (4) Prerequisites Courses, typically offered at the Master's level and recommended by the student's committee, are available to bridge the gaps in fundamentals.